kdik/godot-text-to-speech/README.md

 ## Instructions

-Once the plugin is installed and enabled the node types **TextToSpeech**, **TextToSpeech2D** & **TextToSpeech3D** should appear in the Godot engine.
+Once the plugin is installed the node types **TextToSpeech1D**, **TextToSpeech2D** & **TextToSpeech3D** should appear in the Godot engine.
 Add one of them to your scene and use the example below as a guideline.

 ## Example

-In the example project shown below the the phrase `Text to speech is a really neat thing.` is said upon launch in all the available voices.

 ![Example project structure](images/example.png)